Coming Out Simulator 2014: Development

 Coming Out Simulator was created by Bay Area independent developer Nicky Case.
 Case created the game for the three-week Nar8 game jam, an event encouraging developers to explore "experimental and interesting" narratives.
 As a time-limited event, the jam gave them "an excuse and a deadline" to develop a title to work on their narrative and story-writing skills, as well as process the impact of a "traumatic, life-changing event".
 Case stated the game's "semi-autobiographical" dialogue was influenced by real-life things told to them by their mother, although many personal details presented in the game were "emotionally authentic" but "factually inaccurate".
-Case cited the Anna Anthropy game Dys4ia, a short Flash game about gender transition, and the choice-based dialog of the Telltale Games The Walking Dead series as sources of inspiration for Coming Out Simulator.
+Case cited the Anna Anthropy game Dys4ia, a short Flash game about gender transition, and the choice-based dialog of The Walking Dead series as sources of inspiration for Coming Out Simulator.
 The game's dialogue was written with the intent of creating a non-linear story, through having branching player choices be reflected in later reactions by characters.
 As Case progressed development and received feedback, they modified the story to move away from depicting them and their parents as protagonist and antagonist, as well as to distance the game from the objective of coming out, to create greater moral ambiguity and explore the impact of telling the truth or lies.
 The game was showcased at the 2014 GaymerX conference at San Francisco.